Ertugliflozin and Sitagliptin

 - Be careful in hot weather or while being active.
 Drink lots of fluids to stop fluid loss.

 - Very bad and sometimes deadly pancreas problems (pancreatitis) have happened with ertugliflozin and sitagliptin.
-This could happen at any time during care.
-Signs of pancreatitis include very bad stomach pain, very bad back pain, or very upset stomach or throwing up.
-Call your doctor right away if you have any of these signs.
+Call your doctor right away if you have very bad stomach pain, very bad back pain, or very upset stomach or throwing up.

 - Heart failure has happened in people taking drugs like this one.
 Tell your doctor if you have ever had heart failure or kidney problems.
 Call your doctor right away if you feel very tired or you have shortness of breath, a big weight gain, or swelling in the arms or legs.